electrikmilk/cherri/compiler/actions.md

 of `plistData`.
 These usually contain the `argumentValue(key,args,argsIndex)` function which handles the argument value based on its definition.

-For a variable only argument, use the `inputValue(key,name,uuid)` function.
+For a variable only argument, use the `variableInput(key,value)` function.

+You can also obviously directly add a `plistData` value to this slice.
+This slice will be used as the value of `WFWorkflowActionParameters` dictionary for the action.

 If the action has mutliple arguments without a variable only argument, it's best to return the output of `argumentValues()` instead.
 This function takes a reference to the `args` and a `[]paramsMap` slice.